jerekapyaho/days_cpp/README.md

 which produces an executable file called `days`.
 Run the program with `./days` (the `./` prefix is needed because you should never have the current directory in your PATH).

+## The BIRTHDATE environment variable

+If the program environment contains the `BIRTHDATE` variable, and its value is a date in the `YYYY-MM-DD` format, this application will use the value to show a birthday greeting to the user.

+If you are a Linux user, you should set the `BIRTHDAY` environment variable in your `.bashrc` file (or `~/.bash_profile`, or `~/.profile`, or whatever your shell uses).

+Windows users need to open the old style Control Panel, then navigate to System Properties, Advanced, Environment Variables.